How to Wear Booties With Different Cuts of Jeans

 How to Wear Skinny Jeans with Booties: White sweater + medium blue skinny cuffed ankle jeans + taupe booties + gold pendant necklace

 I like when the bottom of the pant leg is really fitted and creates a fairly uniform line with the top of the booties.
-I also aim for there to be a slight gap between the booties or for the pant leg to have a cuff that is a different color than the outside of the pants, or both.
-The picture above has both.
+I also like when there’s a slight gap between the pant and boot, whether that’s created by exposed ankles, socks, or a cuff.

-I personally prefer not to have my skinny jeans bunch at the bottom, as I like how a neater line looks a bit more polished.
-I also prefer a fitted leg opening as opposed to a wider leg opening, as I feel the latter can cut off your legs.
+I recommend avoiding having your skinny jeans bunch at the bottom, as a neater line looks more polished.
+I also prefer a fitted leg opening as opposed to a wider leg opening, as the latter can cut off your legs.
 Examples below:

 How to Wear Booties With Different Cuts of Jeans - Skinny Jeans

 I don’t think the other two options are the worst things ever, but I definitely prefer the last look.
-Also, for the second look, I don’t mind if the jeans are slightly wider than the booties, but I do try to avoid an extreme version.
-I think I don’t like it with skinny jeans because the calves are fitted on skinny jeans, so when the cuff is noticeably wider, it creates a wonky line down the leg.
+Also, for the second option, it’s okay if the jeans are slightly wider than the booties, but I try to avoid an extreme version as it creates a wonky line down the leg.
 (As a note, this is particular to skinny jeans.
 When we get to straight leg jeans, you’ll see that a pant leg that is wider than the boot looks fine because the calves aren’t as fitted, so the vertical line stays straight.)

 Troubleshooting the Look: